Foster Care & Education

 In February 2015, the Children's Commission created a standing Foster Care & Education Committee to maintain momentum and oversee the continued implementation of the Texas Blueprint recommendations.
 The next phase of implementation began with the first meeting of the Foster Care & Education Committee on July 20, 2015.

-The committee approved the creation of five workgroups to meet periodically.
-The workgroups address data, postsecondary opportunities, special education, school behavior and discipline, and collaboration at the local level.
+The committee initially approved the creation of five workgroups to meet periodically.
+The workgroups addressed data, postsecondary opportunities, special education, school behavior and discipline, and collaboration at the local level.
+Moving forward, the committee will oversee a variety of projects, including addressing education for children and youth placed in residential treatment.

 The Foster Care & Education Committee meets quarterly to monitor